nebulous/infinitude/README.md

 ####Usage
  * Set your proxy server/port in the advanced wireless settings on the thermostat itself.
  * Start Infinitude.
 Remember this is not encrypted, so use locally or over a VPN.
+ *   The author runs the web service and serial monitor on a [Pogoplug v4](http://www.amazon.com/Pogoplug-Series-4-Backup-Device/dp/B006I5MKZY/ref=sr_1_1?ie=UTF8&tag=sbhq-20&qid=1415825203&sr=8-1&keywords=pogoplug) which sits on top of the air handler.

     plackup -l _yourProxyIP:yourProxyPort_ -a Infinitude.pm --no-default-middleware